devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Understanding the core components of TensorFlow—tensors, computational graphs, and sessions—is crucial for effectively leveraging this powerful framework for machine learning tasks.
 Tensors serve as the primary data structure for representing information, while computational graphs provide an efficient way to organize and execute complex calculations.
 With eager execution in TensorFlow 2.x simplifying many workflows, developers can focus more on building and training models without worrying about managing sessions explicitly.

-## 47) Explain how TensorFlow is used for building and training neural networks.
-Write a code example where you create a simple neural network for a classification task, train it using a dataset, and evaluate its performance.
+## <mark> 47) Explain how TensorFlow is used for building and training neural networks.
+Write a code example where you create a simple neural network for a classification task, train it using a dataset, and evaluate its performance. </mark>

 TensorFlow is an open-source machine learning framework developed by Google that is widely used for building and training neural networks.
 It provides a flexible and efficient platform for developing machine learning models, particularly in deep learning applications.
 Below, we will discuss how TensorFlow is used for building and training neural networks, followed by a code example that demonstrates creating a simple neural network for a classification task.